OASIS Logo

 TC calendar entry

-7. Work Product Title/Name and Acronym
+7 Work Product Title/Name and Acronym

 This section provides guidance on creating human-readable names for Work Products, including variations needed for the name/title of separately-titled prose "parts" in a Multi-Part Work Product.
 The variations for title construction are parallel to naming variations in Multi-Part works for filenames and paths/URIs.
 The rules below must be observed for all Standards Track Work Products and should be followed for Non-Standards Track Work Products unless there are reasonable grounds for alternate constructions (e.g., marketing material, presentation-ware).
-Please consult with TC Administration about any proposed deviation from the prescribed naming patterns.
+Please consult with Project Administration about any proposed deviation from the prescribed naming patterns.

 Terminology: A Work Product title is the primary natural-language identifier that is printed immediately below the OASIS logo on the cover page of a Work Product's prose documents (in HTML, PDF, and editable source formats); it is also presented in the "Citation format:" block of a cover page.
 The title is also sometimes called a Work Product name (e.g., "a single Work Product name"; "the name of the [...]
 Deliverable"; "the current name").
 An acronym as a human-readable shorthand identifier may be embedded within a title, and may bear some similarity to the machine-readable "[WP-Abbrev]" (Work Product abbreviation).
 The "WP-Abbrev" element is used only in the construction of filenames and (full) URIs, and need not be string-identical to a Work Product acronym.